 Island hopping to remote destinations is made easy with island cruises.
 For the adventure seeker, a surf charter with Epic Excursions lets you experience some of the best waves found only by boat and explore areas such as Masonboro Island, Mason's Inlet, Lea Island and other secluded spots perfect for paddle and regular surfing.
 Paddleboarding charters offer a family-friendly option for a day of sun, sand and surf as you glide on the waterways surrounding uninhabited islands and salt marshes.
 To elevate your experience, choose their 4-course Farm to Sea Island Dinner or Island Seafood Boil.

-For an evening full of passive exploration, relax aboard the Carolina Runner with Blockade Runner Surf to Sound Adventures on a Sunset Harbor Cruise.
+For an evening full of passive exploration, relax aboard the Carolina Runner with Soundside Adventures on a Sunset Harbor Cruise.
 Get a sneak-peek at hidden paradises during the golden hour as the water comes alive and sightings of dolphins, turtles, and seabirds are common.

 Explore the natural history and ecology including the different types of marsh grasses, shorebirds, and fish on a Harbor Tour with Wrightsville Beach Scenic Tours.
 Bring your binoculars to spy historical and ecological locations of note that are featured along the way.